saeta/CS-249A-Reimplementation-In-Scala/README.md

 to support it.
 Perhaps because I had that experience, or perhaps also due to the features of the language, writing the GraphViz support was a snap.
 The longest time I spent was debugging the test.
-(Ended up being a typo in spelling out the comment on the first line. :-D)
+(Ended up being a typo in spelling out the comment on the first line. :-D) The full APIs allowed be to quickly write some debugging code, and I quickly figured out the problem.

 [pis1ed]: http://www.artima.com/pins1ed/ "Programming In Scala, 1st Edition"
 [cs249a]: http://cs249a.stanford.edu/ "CS 249A Website"